Highlights

 Day 9: Community Corn Workshop, Snorkel in the Bays of Huatulco

-In the afternoon, you'll head to La Entrega Beach, one of Huatulco's 36 beaches and a perfect spot for snorkeling.
+In the afternoon, you'll head to Playa La Entrega, one of Huatulco's 36 beaches and a perfect spot for snorkeling.
 Dive into its famous reef (and some of the clearest and cleanest waters in Mexico) to swim among flourishing corals and diverse marine life such as turtles, puffer fish, manta rays, and sea urchins.
 No experience is required, and your knowledgeable guide will have even the most novice of snorkelers experiencing the colorful underwater worlds around Huatulco in no time.

-Day 10: Fly to Oaxaca & Depart
+Day 10: Fly to Oaxaca, Depart

-Your immersive Mexican adventure draws to a close this morning, as you say your goodbyes to Huatulco and catch a 40-minute flight back to Oaxaca to continue your onward journey.
+Your immersive Mexican adventure draws to a close this morning as you say your goodbyes to Huatulco and catch a 40-minute flight back to Oaxaca to continue your onward journey.
 Safe travels!

 More Great Mexico Itineraries